jtobinart/CircuitPython_CLUE_Cutebot/README.md

 * [Adafruit_bluefruit_connect](https://github.com/adafruit/Adafruit_CircuitPython_BluefruitConnect)

 ## Instalations
 Follow Adafruit's [CLUE Overview](https://learn.adafruit.com/adafruit-clue) instructions under _CircuitPython on CLUE_.
 During the installation process, you will download the latest _library bundle_ and transfer several libraries to the CLUE.
 Transfer the dependencies listed above to your _lib folder_.
 Download this repository and copy _jisforjt_cutebot_clue.mpy_ on to your CIRCUITPY drive.
-The _.mpy_ version of the files uses a fraction of the memory and is the reccommended version.
+The _.mpy_ version of the files uses a fraction of the memory and is the recommended format.

 ## Usage
 You can create a new main.py file and use: